Brie Larson: 2020–present: Brief hiatus and career expansion

 Larson hired producer Lee Eisenberg to develop Lessons in Chemistry, an adaptation of Bonnie Garmus's novel of the same name.
 The miniseries, which released on Apple TV+ in 2023, is about chemist Elizabeth Zott who begins hosting a feminist cooking show in 1960s America.
 Serving as an executive producer, Larson spent two years working on the project, and was pleased by the rare opportunity to prepare for her character while the crew developed the show.
 Slant Magazines Ross McIndoe took note of Larson's "commanding presence" and appreciated her ability to not turn Zott into a "caricature".
 She received nominations for the Primetime Emmy Award for Outstanding Lead Actress and Golden Globe Award for Best Actress – Miniseries.

 Larson made her West End debut in 2025 at the Duke of York's Theatre in Anne Carson's translation of the Sophocles play Elektra.
 To play the title role of the vengeful Elektra, she got a buzz cut.
 She said that she accepted the opportunity to engage with "audiences who are not on their phones".
 Evening Standards Tim Bano dismissed the production as an "impenetrable slog", but was appreciative of Larson for "bringing layers of bitterness, resentment and desperation to the lines".
-Writing for The New York Times, Houman Barekat was more critical, writing, "Larson, for all her energy, has a weirdly perfunctory, one-note intensity".In 2025, Larson released a cook book titled Party People: A Cook Book for Creative Celebrations co-authored with Courtney McBroom.
-In December 2025, Larson will be a celebrity guest narrator at the Walt Disney World Candlelight Processional.
+Writing for The New York Times, Houman Barekat was more critical, writing, "Larson, for all her energy, has a weirdly perfunctory, one-note intensity".
+In 2025, Larson released a cook book titled Party People: A Cook Book for Creative Celebrations co-authored with Courtney McBroom.
+In December 2025, Larson was a celebrity guest narrator at the Walt Disney World Candlelight Processional.

 During the Nintendo Direct in November 2025, it was announced that Larson will voice Rosalina in the 2026 film, The Super Mario Galaxy Movie.
 Larson had previously expressed being a fan of the Super Mario franchise and the game Super Mario Galaxy in 2020.